OpenLearningAnalyticsPlatform/OpenLAP-Visualizer-Framework/README.md

 ```
 If you look at the example configuration above you can see that there are multiple implementations of the OpenLAP-Visualizer-Framework that can be uploaded in a single go.
 The configuration specifies which `VisualizationMethod` uses which `DataTransformer` along with other information.
     </li>
     <li>The OpenLAP-Visualizer after verifying your upload will make it available for all clients.
-If the upload fails for any reason then you will be notified as to cause of the failure.</li>
+If the upload fails for any reason then you will be notified as to cause of the failure.
+Reasons for failure could be due to a malformed manifest configuration json provided with the upload or if the "implementingClassName" of a VisualizationMethod already exists (i.e. it was previously uploaded) etc.</li>
 <ol>